miles-platting/hello-world/README.md

 1. Make a directory/folder which contains your source code.
 2. Create a .gitignore file.
 This will contain a list of all the file patterns and names that you don't want on github.
-3. BTW: Learn how to us MarkDowm (md files)
+3. BTW: Learn how to use MarkDowm (md files) and yet another syntax.
+Visit [daring fireball](https://daringfireball.net/projects/markdown/basics) for more info.